fglaeser/FakeDataEngine/README.md

 To configure a column you need to set the following properties:

 * `name`: Column name.
-* `format`: Default value is `raw`, but you can also set this value to `json` in order to fill the column with a valid json string.
+* `format`: Default value is `raw`, but you can also set this value to `json` in order to fill the column with a valid json string or `array` to choose between a list of values.
 * `value`: Here you can use a fix value or a [Bogus handlebar](https://github.com/bchavez/Bogus#parse-handlebars)
-* `object`: If you column format is `json`, use this to define the properties of your json object.
+* `object`: If your column format is `json`, use this to define the properties of your json object.
+* `items`: If your column format is `array`, use this to define an array of values.
+The generator will randomly pick one for each insert.

 In the previous example, the column payload will be fill with a json string like the following: